rust-lang/rust/doc/tutorial.md

 // When x and y go out of scope, refcount goes to 0, box is freed
 ~~~~

-Shared boxes never cross task boundaries.
+Managed boxes never cross task boundaries.

-> ***Note:*** shared boxes are currently reclaimed through reference
+> ***Note:*** managed boxes are currently reclaimed through reference
 > counting and cycle collection, but we will switch to a tracing
-> garbage collector.
+> garbage collector eventually.

-## Unique boxes
+## Owned boxes

-In contrast to shared boxes, unique boxes have a single owner and thus
+In contrast to maneged boxes, owned boxes have a single owning memory
-two unique boxes may not refer to the same memory.
-All unique boxes
+slot and thus two owned boxes may not refer to the same memory.
+All
-across all tasks are allocated on a single _exchange heap_, where
+owned boxes across all tasks are allocated on a single _exchange
-their uniquely owned nature allows them to be passed between tasks.
+heap_, where their uniquely owned nature allows them to be passed
+between tasks.

-Because unique boxes are uniquely owned, copying them involves allocating
+Because owned boxes are uniquely owned, copying them involves allocating
-a new unique box and duplicating the contents.
-Copying unique boxes
+a new owned box and duplicating the contents.
+Copying owned boxes
-is expensive so the compiler will complain if you do.
+is expensive so the compiler will complain if you do so without writing
+the word `copy`.

 ~~~~
 let x = ~10;